aemerick/website/README.md

 # website

-This is my personal website, adapted from an HTML5-UP template.
+This is my personal website, adapted from a HTML5-UP template: https://html5up.net/

-This is currently hosted here (as of Oct.
-2018): http://user.astro.columbia.edu/~emerick/
+This is hosted (as of Oct.
+2018) at : http://user.astro.columbia.edu/~emerick/